The Legal Analyst Synthesist

 20. Property Rules and Liability Rules.
 Stemming from a famous Harvard Law Review (!) article by Yale law professor Guido Calabresi & Douglas Melamed.
 A property rule means a right can’t be invaded without its owner’s consent.
 A liability rule means a right can be invaded so long as the owner is paid.
 There are also mixed possibilities (compensatory damages (LR) plus punitive damages (PR); “coming to the nuisance” cases where a plaintiff can win affirmative relief yet still have to compensate the defendant).

 21. Baselines.
-What is normal and what is abnormal?
+What is normal and what is incremental, or abnormal?
 Shelley v Kraemer: racial covenants are private acts, but attempting to use the courts to enforce them was held to be state action.
 In my subsidy article, I asked what is a general act of regulation, and what is a subsidy.
 Consider a taking of property vs zoning regulation that substantially prevents a use.

 IV.
 PSYCHOLOGY